 When to stop therapy

 When to stop?
 It depends on your situation.
-You can stop therapy if the goals set by you and your therapist have met.
+You can stop therapy if the goals set by you and your therapist have been met.
 Sometimes you may think that you have gotten what you need out of therapy, even if your therapist feels not like this.

 For many people, It is difficult to leave therapy.
 Because the relationship between you and your therapist is a strong bond and ending this relationship is a substantial loss.
 If you’ve such a feeling, talk to your therapist; it’s normal.